Johann Schwarzhuber: Ravensbrück and trial

 The Ravensbrück camp was captured by the British Army in April 1945 and Schwarzhuber was detained.
 The British launched a series of trials against the camp personnel starting in December 1945.
 With the main camp leader Fritz Suhren having fled, Schwarzhuber was the highest-ranking official indicted during the trial.
 He pleaded 'not guilty' and claimed to have attended only one mass execution in the camp, when 150 women were gassed at once in the chamber.
 It is not clear who gave the order to start mass executions in Ravensbrück—whether it was Suhren as overall commander or even Heinrich Himmler personally—but with Schwarzhuber in charge of the women's camp, significant responsibility nevertheless fell on him as deputy commander.
 Schwarzhuber was found guilty and subsequently sentenced to death.
-The execution was carried out on 3 May 1947.
+Although Schwarzhuber filed a petition for pardon, the execution was carried out on 3 May 1947.